rdroro/tulipe-personal-todolist/README.md

 # tulipe-personal-todolist

-Yet an other TodoList but ... with [Sails.js](sailsjs.org) and [AngularJS](http://angularjs.org/) and ... it's pretty cool
+Yet an other TodoList but ... with [Sails.js](http://sailsjs.org) and [AngularJS](http://angularjs.org/) and ...
+it's pretty cool

 With tulipe-personal-todolist you can manage your tasks and classify them into 3 categories :
 + Important
 + Project
 + Reminder

 You can also add sub-task (only one depth for the moment)

 Responsive design for mobile devices with minimal width screen: 370px.

 ## Requirements

-Tulipe-personal-todolist is a nodejs application builts with Sails.js and AngularJS.
+Tulipe-personal-todolist is a nodejs application builts with Sails.js (backend) and AngularJS (frontend).
 Here are the versions of dependencies currently used:
 + nodejs v0.10.20 or higher
 + npm v1.3.11 or higher